 From charming streets and cozy cafes to visiting the iconic highlights including castles, and baroque buildings while surrounded by the Alps covered in snow immerses you in a fairy tale land.

-Christmas time in Salzburg begins with the opening of Christmas markets at late November, and besides the most popular Christmas Markets in Salzburg located at the Damplatz, you can also find other options to visit smaller Markets, such as the Advent Magic Heilbrunn and the Market on Mirabell Square.
+Christmas time in Salzburg begins with the opening of Christmas markets in late November, and besides the most popular Christmas Markets in Salzburg located at the Damplatz, you can also find other options to visit smaller Markets, such as the Advent Magic Heilbrunn and the Market on Mirabell Square.

 One of the most traditional things to do in Salzburg during Christmas time is going to the “Salzburger Adventsingen”, a traditional nativity scene play performed by local boys in different Salzburg dialects.